(Translation by/ Tradotto da xxx)

 and breaking into a shopping mall.

-Annie and Jack survived and are hugging on the floor of the car, surrounded by
+Annie and Jack survive and hug on the dismantled floor of the car,

 The plot is a little implausible (imagine how many people must have died